Hong Kong Tramways: Current depots

-Defunct depots
+Former depots

 A single, comprehensive depot at Russell Street in Causeway Bay was the only depot of the system from 1904.
 It was able to house the whole tram fleet (approximately 120 tramcars).
 By 1932, Russell Street Depot became overcrowded due to an upsurge in the number of trams, prompting HKT to build North Point Depot at King's Road for tram parking purposes (storage for 30 tramcars).
 Russell Street Depot was later expanded and renamed Sharp Street Depot.
 North Point Depot closed in 1951; its former location is now the site of the Healthy Gardens complex.
 In July 1986, the Executive Council approved HKT's plan to establish new depots at Shek Tong Tsui and Sai Wan Ho.
 HKT claimed that $3.5 million in operating costs would be saved.
 HKT promised that fares would be unchanged until the end of 1988.
 Sharp Street Depot was closed on 20 March 1989.
 The site is now occupied by the Times Square complex.